Fidelity Bonds

 Cleaning professionals

-For example, if an employee at a house cleaning company steals jewelry from a client's home during a cleaning, the company would be held liability.
+For example, if an employee at a house cleaning company steals jewelry from a client's home during a cleaning, the company would be held liable.
 A type of fidelity bond called a janitorial bond or business services bond would reimburse the client for their loss.

 Management consultants